primer/view_components/docs/content/contributing.md

 1. Run `script/release` and follow the instructions.
 1. Once your release PR has been approved and merged, run `script/publish`.
 You may be prompted to log into your rubygem and npm account.
 1. Lastly, draft a new release from the [releases page](https://github.com/primer/view_components/releases).
 The tag version should be updated to the newest version.
 The description should be updated to the relevant CHANGELOG descriptions.
 Press the `Publish release` button and you're good to go!

+## Writing changes in CHANGELOG.MD
+This file holds all the changes made in previous versions of Primer View Components and the ones coming to the next version.

+To add yours, you need to find in which category to write it under the `main` section. `Main` is the first section on top of the document.

+There are three categories currently in use, `Updates`, `Breaking changes` and `Misc`.

+### Updates
+Every new component and non-breaking changes to the source code goes there.

+### Breaking Changes
+The category for changes creating incompatibilities to code written with previous versions.

+It includes any changes to components name, signature and behaviour.
+Also, include removing tags options or changing file location.

+If you are not sure you made breaking changes, ask us in your pull request.

+### Misc
+The category for changes related to documentation, testing and tooling.
+Also for pull request that can't fit in other categories.